 Assessment of suitability for the role will be made on the information provided in the application form and CV and also the balance of applicants’ expertise, geographic location and interests.

-Board members are expected to attend two (one day) Board meetings annually and the Chair of the CRACK IT Advisory Panel attends the Advisory Panel meetings and Challenge Panels as appropriate.
-Participation in other activities, such as attending NC3Rs events and Grant holder meetings, may be required.
+Board members are expected to attend four Board meetings annually and the Chair of the CRACK IT Advisory Panel attends the Advisory Panel meetings and Challenge Panels as appropriate.
+Participation in other activities, such as attending NC3Rs events may be required.

-Board members will be appointed from 1 January 2021 for a three year term with a possibility of an extension of up to two further years at the discretion of the NC3Rs Board Chair.
+Board members will be appointed from 1 January 2023 for a three-year term with a possibility of an extension of up to two further years at the discretion of the NC3Rs Board Chair.
 There will be an opportunity to review membership with the Board Chair during the first year of appointment if requested.

 Appointments are made in a personal capacity.
 It is essential that individuals should be able to commit the necessary time and attention to the role, and have the full support of their employer and organisation in doing so.

-Board members are expected to abide by the principles set out in the ‘Code of Practice for members of Council and MRC Boards’ and are required to declare any private, professional or commercial interests that might, or might be perceived to, conflict with the NC3Rs interests.
-Board members’ declaration of interests forms are published on the NC3Rs website.
+Board members are expected to abide by the principles set out in the ‘UKRI Conflicts of Interest Policy’ and are required to declare any private, professional or commercial interests that might, or might be perceived to, conflict with the NC3Rs interests.
+Board members’ declaration of interest forms are published on the NC3Rs website.

 An allowance is payable per day for attendance at Board meetings (the current rate is £160 per day).
 Travel (standard class) and subsistence expenses (including family care costs) will be reimbursed.

 Induction for successful candidates

-Shortlisted candidates will be invited for interview by an Appointment’s Panel, chaired by the NC3Rs Board Chair, Professor Kevin Shakesheff (University of Nottingham).
+Shortlisted candidates will be invited for interview by an Appointment’s Panel, chaired by the NC3Rs Board Chair, Professor Kevin Shakesheff (Open University).